-Pilot entered the Regional Animal Shelter in Gloversville, New York in March of 2014.
-Although he passed his Canine Good Citizenship test, Pilot needs a to be the only dog.
+Pilot entered the Regional Animal Shelter in Gloversville, New York, in March of 2014.
+Although he passed his Canine Good Citizenship test, Pilot needs to be the only dog.
 Thanks to Jessica Painter for Pilot’s photo.

 Susan is one of the dogs I met at Best Friends Animal Sanctuary.
-She was shy, but, I have high hopes that she’ll meet that special person and find a home soon.
-It is surprising that Lincoln is still in the Sanctuary.
-If you need a walking partner and someone to snuggle on the couch, Lincoln is your guy!
-Honestly, if you are looking for a dog, I recommend Lincoln.
+She was shy, but I have high hopes that she’ll meet that special person and find a home soon.
+Surprisingly, Lincoln is still in the Sanctuary.
+If you need a walking partner and someone to snuggle with on the couch, Lincoln is your guy!
+Honestly, I recommend Lincoln if you are looking for a dog.
 (Photos courtesy of Best Friends Animal Sanctuary.)